SafeKit User's Guide

 3.3.4 Edit the module configuration locally and then apply it

-You may prefer to use your favorite editor to modify the module’s configuration file and scripts or need to add module scripts, such as custom checkers, to your current configuration of the module.
+You may prefer to use your favorite editor to modify the module’s configuration file and scripts or may need to add module scripts, such as custom checkers.

 · (1) Click on “Configuration” in the navigation sidebar.